Here you can find answers to some of our most frequently asked questions.

 Sustainability is a broad field that attracts students from a variety of different undergraduate majors and backgrounds.
 We've had students enter our program from natural sciences, social science, engineering, communications, history, english, business, medicine, and economics programs.
 We find that student success is not strictly correlated with their previous training.
 As such, we do not have rigid prerequisite standards that we look for in applicants.
 We use the application materials to form a picture of each individual.
-We are looking for a demonstrated commitment to sustainability and evidence that students possess the academic rigor needed to succeed in grad school.
+We are looking for a demonstrated commitment to sustainability and evidence that students possess the academic rigor needed to succeed in graduate school.
 In addition, we look for people that are motivated to go out and make a difference in this field once they graduate.

 Yes, our program is designed to allow students maximum flexibility in choosing courses that best fit their academic interests and career aspirations.
 We allow students some discretion in assembling courses across different topic areas and there are in fact program requirements that students gain a breadth of understanding by taking coursework in other concentrations.

 The capstone to the program is a 4-credit internship/project that allows students to apply what they have learned in the classroom to a real-world setting.
 Students can intern with a wide array of organizations such as non-profits, businesses, government, and higher education institutions.
 Our students come from a variety of academic disciplines (such as environmental science, economics, business, public policy, and communications) and thus the individual internships/projects they choose to pursue span a wide range.
 We've had students work on water issues in Alaska, clean energy in Massachusetts, anti-pollution breast cancer campaigns, and sustainable food in schools projects to name just a few.
 Take a look at our alumni page and practicum page for a few examples.